-Lively, athletic, affectionate, grumpy … dogs are like humans, they have their character!
+Lively, athletic, affectionate, grumpy … dogs are like humans.
+They have their character!

-Of course, your puppy will soon become an adult dog, whose personality will become stronger over time.
+Of course, your puppy will soon become an adult dog whose personality will become stronger over time.
 Your life context and how you take care of him will be decisive for his character.
 Also, do not hesitate to test the puppy of your choice outside of your usual environment.
-It could behave differently, be more fearful or, conversely, more agitated.
+It could behave differently, be more fearful, or, conversely, more agitated.

 If you have the opportunity to see puppies evolve within their clan, you will notice very quickly that some are more dominant and players than others.
 This observation may be decisive in your choice.
-Some playful and indefatigable dogs may suggest that they will be more difficult to channel than others.
+Some playful and indefatigable dogs may suggest that they will be more challenging to channel than others.

 Behavior with People